-When we are exposed to chronic stress the lining of the intestine becomes damaged and porous (visualise an umbrella with holes in it).
+When we are exposed to chronic stress the lining of the intestine becomes damaged and porous (visualize an umbrella with holes in it).
 This loss of integrity of the gut lining allows large, undigested food molecules, toxins and waste (you could collectively think of these as drunk gatecrashers) to flow freely into your bloodstream through the porous-like holes in the gut’s lining.
 The process of increased permeability is often referred to as ‘leaky gut’.

 Some research suggests that mast cells are to blame for gut permeability in times of stress.
 Mast cells, found in the gut’s mucosal wall, contain receptors and are responsive to the amount of CRF flowing through the body (remember, CRF is released by the brain during times of stress).
 Researchers studying rats under water aversion stress found that rats with no mast cells in their intestines didn’t show increased intestinal permeability under stress, whereas rats with mast cells did.
 What this tells us is that unstable and degranulated mast cells may lead to intestinal permeability.

-Increased permeability causes an exaggerated immune response, chronic inflammation and messes with the composition of bacteria residing in the gut.
+Increased permeability causes an exaggerated immune response, chronic inflammation, and messes with the composition of bacteria residing in the gut.

 The tissues in and surrounding the gut house about 70% of our body's ENTIRE immune system.
-This sounds impressive, but it makes perfect sense - on any given day, our gut is exposed to not only the food we eat, but foreign pathogens like bacteria, food proteins, parasites, fungi, toxins and viruses which we inadvertently consume.
-Should any of these nasties make their way through the gut barrier, our gut associated immune system is triggered and attacks any foreign substance it does not recognize.
-An inundated immune system causes an exaggerated and prolonged immune response, and this can lead to a myriad of problems such as the development of food sensitivities, systemic inflammatory disorders, irritable bowel syndrome and autoimmune disease.
+This sounds impressive, but it makes perfect sense - on any given day, our gut is exposed to not only the food we eat but foreign pathogens like bacteria, food proteins, parasites, fungi, toxins and viruses which we inadvertently consume.
+Should any of these nasties make their way through the gut barrier, our gut-associated immune system is triggered and attacks any foreign substance it does not recognize.
+An inundated immune system causes an exaggerated and prolonged immune response, and this can lead to a myriad of problems such as the development of food sensitivities, systemic inflammatory disorders, irritable bowel syndrome, and autoimmune disease.

 One theory is that our immune system falters under chronic stress because stress suppresses the production of an antibody called secretory IgA (sIgA).
 The role of sIgA antibodies, simply put, is to attach themselves to invading nasties, trap them in mucus and stop them from going somewhere they shouldn't.
-These clever little antibodies then neutralise any damaging toxins given off and help ensure the invaders are shown the door via faeces.
+These clever little antibodies then neutralize any damaging toxins given off and help ensure the invaders are shown the door via feces.
 As we produce less and less sIgA our gut becomes a playground for inflammation and harmful bacteria.

 Inflammation is, generally speaking, the body’s immune response to a stimulus.
 When foreign substances permeate the gut lining the gut’s immune system is triggered and an inflammatory response is turned on.